You are here

 How It May Be Documented

-- Staff documentation on home visits or developmental assessments
+- Staff documentation on home visits

 - Exclusion or expulsion from other preschool/child care programs or community activities

-- Social services or medical referrals
+- Social services or medical referrals (Department of Human Services or Mental Health referrals)

 Significance of Factor in regards to School Readiness

 - Early learning and early social and emotional development are closely connected.
-Social and emotional development involves the acquisition of skills needed to play and work with peers, to regulate emotions in prosocial ways, to communicate with adults, to control negative emotions and be aware of social customs within one's community.
+Social and emotional development involves the acquisition of skills needed to play and work with peers, to regulate emotions in prosocial ways, to communicate with adults, to control negative emotions, and be aware of social customs within one's community.

 - A child’s emotional status affects early school performance, which in turn, predicts later school outcomes.
 Children who have difficulty with the following do less well in school: